Visa policy of Brazil: Humanitarian visa

-VITEM III is a humanitarian visa granted to stateless people or nationals of countries experiencing serious instability, armed conflict, disaster or violations of human rights.
-Brazil has specified this visa for nationals of Afghanistan, Haiti and Syria, and an authorization for the same purpose without requiring a visa for nationals of Ukraine.
+VITEM III is a humanitarian visa for nationals or stateless residents of countries experiencing serious instability, armed conflict, disaster or violations of human rights.
 Residency is granted initially for two years, after which the applicant may request permanent residency.

+Brazil has designated Afghanistan for this purpose.
+Previous designations of Haiti, Syria and Ukraine ended in 2026 for new visas, but nationals of these countries who previously entered Brazil may continue to request residency under this category.

 Working holiday

 VITEM VI is a working holiday visa, whose primary purpose must be tourism but paid work is also allowed.
 This visa is available only by international agreement with the country of nationality.
-Such agreements are in effect with Australia, France, Germany and New Zealand.
-These agreements require that the applicant be between 18 and 30 years of age, and allow a stay of up to one year.
+Such agreements are in effect with Australia, France, Germany, New Zealand, and South Korea, and an agreement with Japan is set to take effect on 1 December 2026.
+These agreements require that the applicant be between ages 18 and 30 (up to age 34 for South Koreans), and allow a stay of up to one year.

 Investment

 VITEM IX is available for three types of investment.
 One type is for managers and executives whose companies invest at least R$600,000 in a Brazilian company, or at least R$150,000 and also generate at least 10 new jobs within two years.
 Another type is for applicants who personally invest at least R$500,000 in a Brazilian company, or at least R$150,000 in research activities.
 In both cases, the applicant is granted permanent residency from the start.

 The other type of investment requires the personal purchase of urban real estate, for at least R$700,000 if located in the North or Northeast region, or at least R$1 million if located in another region.
 In this case, residency is granted initially for four years, after which the applicant may request permanent residency.